 If you need additional information, please contact Lambert Giessinger of the Department of City Planning's Office of Historic Resources at (213) 978-1183 or firstname.lastname@example.org.

-The following documents provide information about the program.
-The 2014 application will be available in February.
+The following documents provide information about the program and reference only.
+The 2014 application materials will be available in January.

 Start with the Application Guide